oloapinivad/MiLES/README.md

 ## HISTORY

 *v0.4 - June 2017*
+- Tibaldi and Molteni (1990) blocking index is now computed by blocking_fast.R
 - Weather regimes k-means clustering over North Atlantic.
-- Reformulation of input Z500 files, now based on a single NetCDF file
+- Reformulation of input Z500 files, now based on a single NetCDF file: to handle 360-days and 365day calendar package PCICt is now required.

 *v0.31 - May 2017*
 - Comparison of EOFs and Blocking figures with any other MiLES-generated dataset